 In 2020, a financial institution was fined $250 million for violations related to consumer protection provisions under the Dodd-Frank Act.

-Dodd-Frank Compliance Note
+Dodd-Frank Compliance Note:

 Transparency mandated by the Dodd-Frank Act fosters better consumer relationships and reduces compliance risks.
 Comprehensive documentation of policies and disclosures is a key safeguard.